citrusella/Any-Day-Start-Setter/README.md

 ![Life Well Lived license badge](https://img.shields.io/badge/license-Life%20Well%20Lived-lightgrey) Version 2 of this tool is licensed under the Life Well Lived license, a license intended to let "retired" works "die a natural death".
 It disallows commercial use and modified/derivative works, as well as unmodified forks.
 Its full text can be read [here](https://github.com/citrusella/Any-Day-Start-Setter/blob/main/LICENSE).

+This tool is no longer maintained (it has been made archived/read-only for this reason), and its creator and current license do not give permission or blessing for it to be forked.
+Thank you.

 Any Day Start Setter is a third party tool for [Habitica](https://habitica.com) that allows setting any custom day start supported by the API, even if the official client doesn't support selecting it.
 The tool is a website accessed at https://citrusella.github.io/Any-Day-Start-Setter

 Before using this tool, you should understand: